seleniumQuery/seleniumQuery/README.md

 - [`.find()`](http://api.jquery.com/find/) - Get the descendants of each element in the current set of matched elements, filtered by a selector, jQuery object, or element.
 - [`.first()`](http://api.jquery.com/first/) - Reduce the set of matched elements to the first in the set.
+- [`.is()`](http://api.jquery.com/is/) - Check the current matched set of elements against a selector, element, or jQuery object and return true if at least one of these elements matches the given arguments.
 - [`.not()`](http://api.jquery.com/not/) - Remove elements from the set of matched elements.
 - [`.parent()`](http://api.jquery.com/parent/) - Get the parent of each element in the current set of matched elements, optionally filtered by a selector.